 “…nobody has found anything else which is consistent yet, so when you refer to the Copenhagen interpretation of the mechanics what you really mean is quantum mechanics.”
 (Davies & Brown, 1999), p71.

-In this don’t ask, don’t tell policy, a photon can be a wave when we don’t look, as long as it’s a particle when we do, so physics can apply particle or wave equations as convenient.
-In no pond do rippling waves behave like particles and on no table do billiard-balls behave like waves, but Bohr managed to sell the big lie [Note 1] that light is a wavicle.
+This don’t ask, don’t tell policy let a photon be a wave when we don’t look, as long as it’s a particle when we do, so physics can use particle or wave equations as convenient.
+In no pond do rippling waves behave like particles, and on no pool-table do billiard-balls behave like waves, but Bohr managed to sell the big lie [Note 1] that light is a wavicle.
 As Gell-Mann said in his 1976 Nobel Prize speech:

 “Niels Bohr brainwashed a whole generation of physicists into believing that the problem (of the interpretation of quantum mechanics) had been solved fifty years ago.”

-To avoid this, Copenhagen dualism was that the quantum world did exist for physicist’s equations, but otherwise it didn’t, so in effect, both the physical world and the quantum world exist somehow (Figure 3.4b).
-But that a quantum world existed for the convenience of physics was an admission of failure, not a theory advance (Audretsch, 2004), p14.
+Bohr then argued that the quantum world is real for the purpose of physics, so physicists aren’t shamans.
+He proposed the dualism that the quantum world exists for our equations, but otherwise it doesn’t, so in effect, the physical world and the quantum world co-exist somehow (Figure 3.4b).
+But that the quantum world exists for the convenience of physics was an admission of failure not a theory advance (Audretsch, 2004), p14.

-Figure 3.4c shows the quantum realism alternative to physical realism and Copenhagen dualism, that physical events are a subset of quantum events.
-Now reality is quantum not physical, and it generates the physical world within it, so classical mechanics is a subset of quantum mechanics.
-What then are the properties of this reality, or as Wheeler put it, how come the quantum?
+Figure 3.4c shows the quantum realism alternative to physical realism and Copenhagen dualism.
+It is that physical events are a subset of quantum events, because the quantum world generates the physical world within it, so classical mechanics is a subset of quantum mechanics.
+This then answers Wheeler question, how come the quantum?

 Note: A “big lie” is a statement so outrageous that people think it must be right or it wouldn’t be said.